TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/ListModule/Clipboard/Index.rst

 .. include:: /Includes.rst.txt
+.. index:: Clipboard
 .. _clipboard:

 =============
-The Clipboard
+The clipboard
 =============

-Every time a record is copied in the TYPO3 CMS backend, it appears in the clipboard found at the bottom of the List module screen.
+Every time a record is copied in the TYPO3 CMS backend, it appears in the clipboard found at the bottom of the list module screen.

 Click on the copy icon of the "Features" page: